vtex-apps/product-price/docs/README.md

     "markers": [
       "highlight"
     ],
-    "blockClass": "summary"
+    "blockClass": "summary",
+    "message": "{sellingPriceValue}"
   }
 },
 ```

-### Step 3 - Editing the block's message  on Site Editor
+### Step 3 - Editing the block's message on Site Editor or in the message prop

 Every Product Price's block uses the [ICU Message Format](https://format-message.github.io/icu-message-format-for-translators/), making it possible to fully edit the text messages and the variables displayed by each block.

+To edit the messages with the block message prop follow the exemple in the above section using the avalible variables bellow.

-Access your VTEX account's admin, open the Site Editor and look for the Product Price's blocks.
+To edit the messages in the Site Editor access your VTEX account's admin, open the Site Editor and look for the Product Price's blocks.

 ![Product-Price-Site-Editor-gif](https://user-images.githubusercontent.com/52087100/78073694-bdbffd80-7377-11ea-9262-40854dccdd53.gif)